realworldocaml/book/en/fcm.md

 Of course, all we've really done with this example is come up with a more cumbersome way of working with integers.
-In the following, we'll look at a more realistic example.
+In the following, we'll look at more realistic examples.

-## Example: A log processor

 ## Dynamically choosing a module